 How do I Dream Feed?

-What is a "dream feed" anyway?
+What is a "dream feed" for babies anyway?

 The idea is that a dream feed "tops off" your baby's hunger tank right before the parents go to sleep, so that ideally they'll get a good chunk of sleep at the start of the night, before baby wakes to feed again.
 Most babies will be harder to rouse in the earlier half of the night, whereas in the early morning hours it can be harder for them to stay asleep through the feed.
 A good time to offer a dream feed would be around 10pm.